 |October 2019||Israeli surveillance vendor NSO Group||For formulating and trading a WhatsApp zero-day, that was employed in May 2019 to strike against attorneys, journalists, human rights activists, political dissidents, diplomats, and government officials.|

 |December 2019||ILikeAd and two other Chinese nationals||For using Facebook ads to trick users into downloading malware.|

 |February 2020||SDK maker||That secretly accumulated data on Facebook users.|

 |March 2020||Namecheap||To unmask hackers who registered malicious domains mimicking Facebook brands.|

 |April 2020||LeadCloak||A company that facilitated software to publicize scams related to COVID-19, pharmaceuticals, diet pills and more.|

-Looks like, after the Cambridge analytica scandal, Facebook learnt its lesson, albeit in a hard and expensive way.
-It’s quite evident that the social media giant is leaving no stone unturned to not only come down on such data harvesting websites heavily, also aiming to win back the lost trust of internet users.
-According to another report released last year, Facebook is the least trusted internet platform despite having the largest userbase on internet.
+Looks like, after the Cambridge Analytica scandal, Facebook learnt its lesson, albeit in a hard and expensive way.
+It’s quite evident that the social media giant is leaving no stone unturned to not only come down on such data harvesting websites heavily, but also aiming to win back the lost trust of internet users.
+According to another report released last year, Facebook is the least trusted internet platform despite having the largest user base on the internet.

 It would be interesting to see how people are going to react to such moves being made by Facebook in the days to come.